Sign inFree trial

 1. Download the Fathom Analytics plugin

-2. Log into Wordpress
+2. Log into your WordPress admin area

 3. Go to Plugins, Add New